Non-Linear Scoring Model for Translation Quality Evaluation: Empirical Evidence of Non-Linearity

 \subsection{Survey Design}

-The \emph{extended calibration questionnaire} described in \cite{GladkoffEtAl2024} was reused, asking survey respondents to state acceptable error counts for multiple evaluation sample sizes without performing linear extrapolation.
-This method again proved effective in eliciting a latent non-linear response curve.
+We reused the \emph{extended calibration questionnaire} introduced in \cite{GladkoffEtAl2024}.
+The instrument elicits respondents’ tolerance judgments for multiple sample sizes while explicitly discouraging linear extrapolation, thereby enabling the recovery of latent non-linear tolerance functions.

-A detailed calibration questionnaire was designed to capture Quality Managers’ intuition about acceptable \emph{error tolerance}—operationalized as the maximum number of severity-weighted \emph{penalty points} (APT) they would still pass—across a range of evaluation sample sizes.

-Importantly, specific measures were taken to neutralize the influence of the standard linear model, which respondents are accustomed to using in their daily work.
-Without intervention, professionals often default to mental linear math—extrapolating tolerances from known thresholds.
-To counteract this bias, the \emph{clients’} Quality Managers (i.e., the buying organizations’ quality leads) were asked not to calculate or estimate based on existing formulas, but instead to reflect on what their organization would truly consider acceptable or unacceptable based purely on professional judgment.
+The questionnaire was designed to capture Quality Managers’ intuitive notion of \emph{error tolerance}, operationalized as the maximum number of severity-weighted penalty points (\textsc{APT}) that would still be considered acceptable for a given sample size.
+The key methodological challenge was controlling for respondents’ prior exposure to standard length-normalized scoring schemes, which can lead professionals to default to proportional mental scaling.
+To mitigate such anchoring effects, respondents were instructed not to compute tolerances from existing formulas or reference thresholds, but instead to report what their organization would consider acceptable based on professional judgment and operational experience.